 The guidelines will play a key role in healthcare regulation and public protection.
 They will do this by setting the required professional expectations for all Alberta dental assistants, denturists, dental technologists and technicians, and dental hygienists, regardless of their role or practice setting.
 Practicing according to the guidelines will be integral to the safe delivery of quality and ethical oral care and services.

 Each of our College’s Standards of Practice will support the use of this IPC resource.
-To provide clear guidance to the dental team, we have worked toward aligning the guidelines with the IPC standards of the Alberta Dental Association & College.
+To provide clear guidance to the dental team, we have worked toward aligning the guidelines with the IPC standards of the College of Dental Surgeons of Alberta.

 If you have questions, please contact us.